argumentcomputer/lurk-beta/notes/reduction-notes.md

    can then be fully parallelized as desired.

-As a matter of interest, we note that the `lurk-rs` evaluator runs about 7x faster than the one implemented in [Common Lisp](https://github.com/lurk-lab/lurk/blob/master/api/api.lisp).
-The latter's design does not target speed, and we make this observation only to support our suggestion that the `lurk-rs` evaluator performs well relative to the cost of proving.
+As a matter of interest, we note that the `lurk-beta` evaluator runs about 7x faster than the one implemented in [Common Lisp](https://github.com/argumentcomputer/lurk-lisp/blob/master/api/api.lisp).
+The latter's design does not target speed, and we make this observation only to support our suggestion that the `lurk-beta` evaluator performs well relative to the cost of proving.
 It makes sense to evaluate many frames at a time before proving because doing so is cheap.